 - Flea Allergic Dermatitis: Itching due to fleas is the result of a localized allergic reaction.
 Some animals are more sensitive than others, so flea bites can lead to severe itching, irritation, major skin infections in some pets.

 - Tapeworm infection (Dipylidium caninum): This type of tapeworm can be contracted by animals or humans after accidental ingestion of an infected flea.
 Flea larvae often ingest the microscopic tapeworm eggs, causing adult fleas to be carriers.

 - Anemia: If enough fleas infest the host, it is possible for the host animal to lose enough blood to become anemic.
 Small puppies and weak or sickly dogs are especially at risk.
 If not caught soon enough, a dog can easily die or suffer other medical complications as a result of anemia.

 Not all dogs are allergic to fleas.
 Some dogs will ignore the fleas on them and you may not even notice there is a flea problem in your home.
 However, these dogs can still get tapeworms and even anemia.
 It's important to check your dog for fleas periodically and give flea prevention to your dog regularly.

 The best way to keep your dog safe from fleas is to prevent a flea infestation in the first place.
-Learn how to prevent fleas on your dog and in your home.
 Keep fleas from disrupting your life and the lives of your pets and your family.